HudsonLiuHCL/cf_ai_weathering_for_you/README.md

 Smart packing lists

-It’s built entirely on Cloudflare Workers AI (Llama 3.3) and Open-Meteo APIs, deployed using Cloudflare Pages + Workers.
+It’s built entirely on Cloudflare Workers AI (Llama 3.3) and Open-Meteo APIs, deployed using Cloudflare Pages + Workers

-🧠 Features
-Feature	Description
-🤖 AI Integration	Uses @cf/meta/llama-3.3-70b-instruct to summarize forecasts & suggest packing items 🌤 Real Weather Data	Fetches daily forecasts from Open-Meteo 🧳 Smart Packing	AI adapts suggestions to temperature, wind, rain, or snow 🗺 Geocoding	Supports city names or ZIP codes (via Open-Meteo Geocoding API) ⚙️ Edge Deployment	Runs globally on Cloudflare’s network with instant scaling ⚡ Workflow
+⚡ Workflow

 User Input (Frontend)
-The user enters a location and trip length (1–10 days).
+The user enters a location and trip length (1–10 days) on the web app.

-Backend (Worker)
+Backend (Cloudflare Worker)

-Geocodes the location
+Converts the location into latitude and longitude via the Open-Meteo Geocoding API

-Fetches a multi-day forecast
+Retrieves a multi-day weather forecast

-Sends a formatted prompt to Cloudflare Workers AI
+Sends a structured prompt to Cloudflare Workers AI (Llama 3.3)

-Returns an AI summary + packing list (with fallback logic if AI fails)
+Receives and returns an AI-generated trip summary and packing list, with rule-based fallback if AI fails

 AI Response (Frontend)
-Displays a weather overview, daily cards, and an interactive packing list.
+Displays the weather summary, daily forecast cards, and an interactive packing checklist.

 🚀 Deployment
 Prerequisites